vctfence/scrapbee/README.md

 ### Automation

-The following call from your addon will add the page at the opened tab as an archive/bookmark to Scrapyard.
+The following call from your addon will add the page at the active tab as an archive/bookmark to Scrapyard.

 ```javascript
 browser.runtime.sendMessage("scrapyard-we@firefox", {